Silvered glass: Techniques

+Commercial history

-Companies in the United States, including the Boston and Sandwich Glass Company, New England Glass Company, Union Glass Co., and the Boston Silver Glass Company, made silvered glass from about 1852–1880.
-The New England Glass Company displayed a variety of silvered glass articles including copper wheel engraved goblets, vases and other tableware at the 1853 New Crystal Palace Exhibition.
+Companies in the United States, including the Boston and Sandwich Glass Company, New England Glass Company, Union Glass Company, and Boston Silver Glass Company, made silvered glass from about 1852 to 1880.
+The New England Glass Company displayed a variety of silvered glass articles — including wheel-engraved goblets, vases, and other tableware — at the New York Exhibition of the Industry of All Nations in 1853.

-Silvered mercury glass from Bohemia was also decorated with a variety of techniques including painting, enameling, etching, and surface engraving.

-Silvered "mercury" glass is considered one of the first true "art glass" types, that is, glass that was made for display and for its inherent artistic value rather than for utilitarian use.

-Authentic antique silvered glass pieces are still available in a wide range of decorative items and usually sold as mercury glass.
+Mercury-silvered glass was produced from 1840 until at least 1930 in Bohemia, and was also manufactured in England from 1849 to 1855.

+Although mercury was originally used to provide the reflective backing for mirrors, elemental mercury was never used to create tableware.

+Silvered glass began to be used for Christmas balls as early as the 1840s in the Lauska region of Germany; the fashion reached the United States by 1846, when the William Demuth Company of New York began to produce silvered balls and beads.

+Silvering might also be applied to whimseys.

+By the end of the 1870s, high-quality silvered glass was no longer produced in the United States: although silvered glass remained popular until the first decades of the 20th century, the U.S. market had been flooded by European imports.

-There are many reproductions currently marketed as "mercury glass", in table form, ornaments and other objects.
-New "mercury glass" can be distinguished from antique silvered glass in several ways, including lack of a double wall, and solid bottoms that are different from true antique silvered glass.
+Many modern reproductions are marketed as "mercury glass" in tableware, ornaments, and other objects.
+Modern imitation "mercury glass" can be distinguished from antique silvered glass in several ways, including lack of a double wall, and solid bottoms that are different from true antique silvered glass.